 January 1981: Re-engaged with a company that I had started in 1971.
 Within two years we had over 100 employees.

 October 1969.
-Engaged the Fund for New Priorities in America while attending the Graduate School of New School for Social Research.
+Engaged by the Fund for New Priorities in America while attending the Graduate School of New School for Social Research.
 Working on a masters degree on the foundations of creativity focusing on Carl Jung’s philosophy of archetypes and the Platonic Eidos.
 Taught 2nd grade special studies in PS 48x, Hunts Point, Bronx.

-September 1965 Matriculate at Wofford College in Spartanburg, SC June 1965: Graduate from Wilmington HS in Massachusetts.
+June 1965: Graduated from Wilmington HS in Massachusetts.

-October 1962 Studied interior geometrical structure and possibly came up with a new corollary
+October 1962: Studied interior geometrical structure and possibly came up with a new corollary

-July 20, 1959 Eye accident, traumatic impact, dislocation (dramatic dreams)
+July 20, 1959: Eye accident, traumatic impact, dislocation (dramatic dreams)

-July 20, 1952 Fascinated with a Brownie Camera, inverted images, and the nature of light
+July 20, 1952: Fascinated with a Brownie Camera, inverted images, and the nature of light

-July 20, 1947 Born in Jamaica Plain, Boston, Massachusetts
+July 20, 1947: Born in Jamaica Plain, Boston, Massachusetts